bbepis/XUnity.AutoTranslator/README.md

 `EnableTextureScanOnSceneLoad` allows the plugin to scan for texture objects on the sceneLoad event.
 This enables the plugin to find more texture at a tiny performance cost during scene load (which is often during loading screens, etc.).
 However, because of the way Unity works not all of these are guaranteed to be replacable.
 If you find an image that is dumped but cannot be translated, please report it.
 However, please recognize this mod is primarily intended for replacing UI textures, not textures for 3D meshes.

+`EnableSpriteRendererHooking` allows the plugin to attempt to hook SpriteRenderer.
+This is a seperate option because SpriteRenderer can't actually be hooked properly and the implemented workaround could have a theoretical impact on performance in certain situations.

 `LoadUnmodifiedTextures` enables whether or not the plugin should load textures that has not been modified.
 This is only useful for debugging, and likely to cause various visual glitches, especially if `EnableTextureScanOnSceneLoad` is also enabled. **NEVER REDISTRIBUTE THIS MOD WITH THIS ENABLED.**

 `EnableTextureToggling` enables whether the ALT+T hotkey will also toggle textures.
 This is by no means guaranteed to work, especially if `EnableTextureScanOnSceneLoad` is also enabled. **NEVER REDISTRIBUTE THIS MOD WITH THIS ENABLED.**